airladon/FigureOne/docs/tutorials/07 - Animation between Equation Forms/README.md

         },
 ```

-The first form is defined in shorthand *Array* notation.
-The second form is defined in longer hand *Object* notation as we wish to include the form parameter `translation`.
+The first form is defined in a shorthand *Array* definition.
+The second form is defined in a longer hand *Object* definition as we wish to include the form parameter `translation`.

 This parameter defines how elements will move when translated in an animation.
 In this case we want the element `c` to follow a `curved` path, in the `down` direction where the curve has a magnitude of `0.5`.